FengboMa/docs.spectraguru/docs/Processing_Page/Normalization.md

 ## Introduction

-The Normalization function in SpectraGuru standardizes spectral data and eliminates scale-dependent variations, ensuring that spectra with different intensities or measurement conditions can be meaningfully compared.
+The Normalization feature in SpectraGuru standardizes spectral data and eliminates scale-dependent variations, ensuring that spectra with different intensities or measurement conditions can be meaningfully compared.
 SpectraGuru offers three normalization methods: area-based, peak-based, and min/max-based.

 ## How to Use

+To normalize your data:

 0. Upload data and select the spectra to be proceseds.
 1. Navigate to the sidebar and turn on the "Normalization" toggle.